dhruv-patel-1997/Analyze-Re---Coding-Test/README.md

 This repo contains the solution to Analye Re coding test.

 Steps to clone:
 1. Clone the repo using "git clone https://github.com/dhruv-patel-1997/Dhruv-Patel_Analyze-Re-Coding-Test.git"
+2. cd Analyze Re Solution
-2. Find the python code in compute.py file
+3. Find the python code in compute.py file

 Please note the following:
 1. To run the program use "python compute.py [threshold_value] [limit_value]"